rcya1/year-in-pixels-creator/README.md

 # Year in Pixels Creator

-Year in Pixels Creator is a tool for keeping track of your mood through colors.
+Year in Pixels Creator is a journaling web app for keeping track of your mood throughout the year through colors.
+Each day, you put in a color representing how the day went and write a note about it.
+At the end of the year, you have a grid full of colors representing your entire year in a colorful board of pixels.

 https://year-in-pixels-creator.herokuapp.com/#/